 Dr Amanda Chisholm is a Senior Lecturer, teaching on feminist international relations and gender and the military across both War Studies and Defence Studies.
-I am also the lead diversity and inclusion representative for the School of Security Studies.
+Dr Chisholm is also the lead diversity and inclusion representative for the School of Security Studies.

 Her research focuses on the privatisation and decentring of global war-making.
 Her work is located at the nexus of Feminist International Relations, Global Political Economy, migration studies and Security Studies.
 She employs ethnographic methodologies to examine the racial and gendered aspects of private military and security companies’ global operations.
-My research is concerned with how gendered and racial logics sustain difference, assign value and reproduce hierarchies amongst these workforces and the ways in which these security market relations involve household labour.
+Her work is concerned with how gendered and racial logics sustain difference, assign value and reproduce hierarchies amongst these workforces and the ways in which these security market relations involve household labour.
 Having recently been awarded an Economic and Social Research Council Future leaders’ grant, her current work looks at issues of (un)ethical recruitment practices in unarmed and armed global South security workforces.

 Amanda's research has appeared in International Feminist Journal of Politics, Security Dialogue, Globalizations, Critical Military Studies and International Political Economy as well as numerous edited volumes on Private Military and Security Companies, Military Research Methods, Gender and the Military, and Gender and Global Political Economy.